regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 <img src="http://estatewatch.london/images/londplanh8.png" class="img-fluid img-thubnail rounded">

-The new [London Plan](https://www.london.gov.uk/sites/default/files/intend_to_publish_-_clean.pdf) (Policy SI7 - Reducingwaste and supporting the circular economy) requires planning applications to be accompanied by a Circular Economy Statement showing how circular economy principles have been applied.
+In addition, the new [London Plan](https://www.london.gov.uk/sites/default/files/intend_to_publish_-_clean.pdf) (Policy SI7 - Reducing waste and supporting the circular economy) requires planning applications to be accompanied by a Circular Economy Statement showing how circular economy principles have been applied.
 One of the Mayor's [circular economy principles](https://www.london.gov.uk/sites/default/files/design_for_a_circular_economy_web.pdf) is that refurbishment should be pursued wherever possible:

 <img src="/images/circular.png" class="img-fluid rounded img-thumbnail">

-The Mayor has the power to 'call-in' all of these applications, so this will be a test of whether he intends for his affordable housing policies and circular economy principles to be mere aspirations, or whether they should apply in practice.
+The Mayor has the power to 'call-in' these planning applications, so this will be a test of whether he intends his affordable housing policies and circular economy principles to be mere aspirations, or whether they should actually apply in practice.